• Skip to primary navigation

 Find a cheaper energy rate

 Yet, there is a lot more to know about energy distribution in Canada.
-In order to understand the Canadian energy market, you need to go way beyond voltages, rates and your utilities bills.
-Generating electricity in such a large country requires an understanding of the particularities of each province and their power frameworks.
+In order to understand the Canadian energy market, you need to go way beyond voltages, rates and your utility bills.
+Generating electricity in such a large country requires an understanding of the particularities of each province and its power frameworks.

 Read on to learn not only how much of Canada’s energy is renewable, but what are the main sources (clean or not) of electricity generation by province.